ashermancinelli/ashermancinelli.github.io/_posts/2021-3-4-Spack-Development-1.md

 ---

 [Spack](https://spack.readthedocs.io/en/latest/) is typically used for package deployment, however this post will be about package *development* with Spack.
+First in an N part series, this post focuses on *motivation and introduction*.

 ## Intro